DigitalState/camunda-variations/csv-file-writer/README.md

 Update the path on the left of the `:` with your local path.
 Can be set in the Docker For Windows/Mac Settings UI.

 Place a output.csv file in the csv_files folder.

+To run: `docker-compose up`

+once running you can deploy the BPMN file and the csv-writer.js file through the rest api (localhost:8080/engine-rest).

+You can vist the Camunda web apps at: localhost:8080/camunda

 # csv-writer.js